 Fischer et al v.
 Kmart Corp. et al., Case No. 3:13-cv-04116 (D.N.J.).
 Represented Kmart assistant managers for Fair Labor Standards Act and parallel state law claims in nationwide litigation and arbitrations, culminating in $3.8 million settlement.
 M&R continues to investigate potential instances of misclassification of assistant managers across the nation.

 Frisbie, et al. v.
 Feast American Diners, LLC, et al., Case No. 17-cv-6270 (W.D.N.Y.).
 Migliaccio & Rathod LLP, alongside co-counsel, represented former Assistant Restaurant Managers of Denny’s restaurants against Feast American Diners, LLC and Top Line Restaurant, Inc. (“Denny’s”) who are franchise owners of the restaurants.
-This lawsuit alleged that these Denny’s violated the Fair Labor Standards Act (“FLSA”) by failing to properly compensate Assistant Managers for overtime hours, which are any hours in excess of 40 within a workweek.
-We reached a settlement for all Assistant Managers who worked at the Denny’s of interest from April 28, 2014 to January 18, 2019.
-The Assistant Managers who, during the eligible claim period submitted an opt-in form, received direct payment depending on the number of weeks of employment and corresponding overtime left unpaid during their time at Denny’s.
-This payment ranged anywhere from $25 to more than $2,000.
+This lawsuit alleged that these Denny’s franchisees violated the Fair Labor Standards Act (“FLSA”) by failing to properly compensate Assistant Managers for overtime hours, which are any hours in excess of 40 within a workweek.
+We reached a settlement for all Assistant Managers who worked at the Denny’s franchisees from April 28, 2014 to January 18, 2019.
+The Assistant Managers in the collective action received direct payment depending on the number of weeks of employment and corresponding overtime left unpaid during their time at Denny’s.
 Find more information about this case here and more information about employee misclassification here.

 Peppler, et al. v.
 Postmates, Inc., Case No. 2015 CA 006560 (D.C.
 Sup.
 Ct.) and Singer, et al. v.
 Postmates, Inc., Case No. 4:15-cv-01284-JSW (N.D.
 Cal.).
 Represented plaintiffs in a wage theft class action against application-based courier startup company, alleging that the couriers were misclassified as independent contractors.
 M&R was named class counsel in the settlement agreement providing for $8.75 million in relief to a nationwide class.
 M&R continues to investigate potential instances of misclassification in D.C. and across the nation.